 Upon taking the throne, new Kaisers choose royal names.
 These names can be of either Shirerothian mythological figures (usually from Cedrism) or of some other interest of the Kaiser.
-For instance, the name of Kaiser Yarad I means "metal" whereas Kaiseress Jadie I, and all other actual female Kaiseresses chose their own names as their royal name.
+For instance, the name of Kaiser Yarad I means "metal", whereas some others, such as Kaiseress Jadie I and Kaiseress Carol I, choose not to use a different regnal name.

 A short-lived tradition started by Mors IV saw Kaisers attaching an additional epithet to their name after their reign, based on what they believed was the most significant contribution in their reign.
 The epithets and their significances are as follows: